icopy-site/awesome/docs/awesome/awesome-wpo.md

 - [Node-yslowjs](https://github.com/jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.
 - [PSI](https://github.com/addyosmani/psi) - PageSpeed Insights for Node.js - with reporting.

+## Application Performance Monitoring

+- [Datadog APM](https://www.datadoghq.com/product/apm/) - End-to-end distributed tracing and APM at scale, correlated to all telemetry.
+- [BetterUptime](https://betteruptime.com) - A good website monitoring tool (bundling status page, incident notification)
+- [Nodown](https://nodown.io) - Also, a monitoring tool, but that focuses on feature testing
+- [Pingdom](https://pingdom.com) - A tool to get the uptime of your website (with probes from different locations)
+- [UptimeRobot](https://uptimerobot.com) - Another uptime monitoring tool (with a generous free plan)

 ## Bundle Analyzer

 - [Bundlesize](https://github.com/siddharthkp/bundlesize) - Keep your bundle size in check.